Barakah-Abubakar/AI-Loan-Default-Predictor/README.md

-# AI Loan Default risk Predictor
+# AI Loan Default Risk Predictor

 A web application using machine learning to assess the risk of loan default based on basic borrower's financial parameters and loan details.